folkforms/jest-test-data/README.md

 ## Usage

-You have an input data folder and an expected data folder and a test function that modifies the data.
-This package helps automate your test.

-It will automatically make a copy of the input data, do the comparison of the actual data against the expected data, and clean up afterwards.
+It will automatically make a copy of the input data, run the function under test, compare the actual data against the expected data, and clean up afterwards.

 ## Example